ramnezer/copyfail-hotfix/README.md

 ## Tested behavior

-On a tested Ubuntu/Mint-style system, before applying the mitigation, the safe checker reported that AF_ALG AEAD bind was available.
+On a tested Ubuntu/Mint based distributions system, before applying the mitigation, the safe checker reported that AF_ALG AEAD bind was available.

 After applying the hotfix and rebooting: